jarviscanada/jarvis_data_eng_RoshanRamesh/python_data_wrangling/python_data_wrangling/README.md

 ## Introduction
 London Gift Shop (LGS) is a UK-based online store that sells gift-ware.
 The company has been running online shops for more than 10 years but revenue is not growing in recent years.
-The LGS marketing team wants to utilize the latest data technologies to understand their customers better in order to develop sales and marketing specific techniques.
+The LGS marketing team wants to utilize the latest data technologies to understand their customers better to develop sales and marketing specific techniques.

 As the LGS marketing team lacks IT capabilities and resources, they engaged with Jarvis consulting which offered software and data engineering services.
-This PoC project helps the LGS marketing by answering specific business questions using various technologies.
-The SQL file was loaded into the PSQL database which acts as data warehouse for OLAP purposes.
+This PoC project helps the LGS marketing team by answering specific business questions using various technologies.
+The SQL file was loaded into the PSQL database which acts as a data warehouse for OLAP purposes.
 The analytics were done on Jupyter notebook using Python.
 Dataframes from the Pandas library were used to manipulate data along with matplotlib from plotting.

 ## Project Architecture
 ![my image](./assets/Python.png)

-The LGS web app consistes of a Microsoft Azure resource group.
+The LGS web app consists of a Microsoft Azure resource group.
 Azure's content delivery network (CDN) is used to handle the front-end stack.
 The backend/API stack is handled using Azure's API management.
 The back end is an AKS cluster designed with a microservice architecture for processing and a SQL server for OLTP data.
-The LGS gets its sample data from the server whoch is then stored into the PSQL database Data analytics were carried out using Jupyter notebook.
+The LGS gets its sample data from the server which is then stored in the PSQL database Data analytics were carried out using Jupyter notebook.

 ## Data Analytics and Wranglin
 The jupyter notebook presents the data analytics carried out on the retail data (retail.sql) provided by the LGS team.
 The following business questions were answered: